rodrihgh/rodrihgh.github.io/real_projects/user-activity-detection.md

 This means that we can plot them onto a two-coordinate system, the so-called complex plane:

-{% include figure image_path="assets/images/phasor.svg" alt="Number in the complex plane" caption="Number in the complex plane.
+{% include snippets/figure.md image_path="assets/images/phasor.svg" alt="Number in the complex plane" caption="Number in the complex plane.
 Adapted from Wikipedia" %}

 The complex number is shown using its real and imaginary parts as coordinates and drawing a line (vector) between these coordinates and the origin, the $$0$$ value.